 This study found that Entrepreneurial Attitude (Z) has an effect on Business Success (Y) in business actors throughout East Java.
 The better the Entrepreneurial Attitude (Z), the Higher the Business Success (Y) in business actors throughout East Java.
 Similarly, vice versa, the worse the Entrepreneurial Attitude (Z), the worse the Business Success (Y) in business actors throughout East Java.
-The results of this study also show that entrepreneurial attitude (Z) is in the good category, and business success (Y) in business actors in East Java is also in the good category.
+The results of this study also show that Entrepreneurial Attitude (Z) is in the good category, as well as Business Success (Y) in business actors in East Java is also in the good category.

-A high interest in innovation characterizes a good entrepreneurial attitude.
-MSE actors are always interested in new ways to develop their business products or services because this is the primary key to business sustainability and independence in determining business success.
-MSME actors must be able to manage their businesses independently without relying too much on other parties, and when facing business challenges, they prefer to solve them themselves.
-Business success is also determined by business actors' readiness to learn new things that can help business development(Hassan et al., 2020; Kisubi & Korir, 2021; Liu et al., 2019).
+A good entrepreneurial attitude is characterized by a high interest in innovation.
+MSE actors are always interested in finding new ways to develop their business products or services, because this is the main key to business sustainability Independence in trying to also determine business success.
+MSME actors must be able to manage their businesses independently without relying too much on other parties and in facing business challenges, prefer to solve them themselves.
+Business success is also determined by the readiness of business actors to always learn new things that can help business development(Hassan et al., 2020; Kisubi & Korir, 2021; Liu et al., 2019).
 Entrepreneurial knowledge needs to be continuously improved by participating in training.
-Business actors must always be ready to seize new business opportunities around them, actively looking for opportunities to increase their business.
+Business actors must always be ready to seize new business opportunities that arise around them, actively looking for business opportunities that can increase their business.